maxzz/pmat-manual-mode/README.md

 #### About

-Prototype for PMAT manual mode editor.
+Prototype of the PMAT manual mode editor.

 #### Links, refs, credits